 Don’t play checkers when your mates are playing chess.
 Get a resume that puts you at an advantage here.

 One of the most important tools in your job application arsenal is a cover letter.
 If it is true that a resume is like an appetizer to a hiring manager, then the cover letter is like the main ditch for determining if the candidate will proceed to the next stage of the recruitment process (in some instances, the reverse may be the case).

-Lastly, keep in mind that with an increasing number of software tools being utilized to navigate through a stockpile of applications, the cover letter is usually the first thing the hiring manager will see, especially as the pile minimizes to ideal candidates.
+Lastly, keep in mind that with an increasing number of software tools being utilized to navigate a stockpile of applications, the cover letter is usually the first thing the hiring manager will see, especially as the pile minimizes ideal candidates.

 4. Not knowing the company you’re applying to

 You’ve read the job application, and you’ve made your resume waterproof.
 Now, you want to quickly send in your resume to be the first thing the recruiter will see.
 While it can be useful to send your resume as early as possible, you miss a great opportunity if you do not research the company you’re applying to work for.

 As any recruiter will tell you, there is nothing as frustrating as calling a candidate for an interview only to find out that he or she does not know anything about the company’s business.

 For starters, researching the company will help you tailor your cover letter as explained above.
 It also helps you connect with people that already work there and gives you the chance to determine if the company is headed in the direction you want to go.